samwisehawkins/wrftools/README.md

 wrftools
 --------

+** The master branch has changed significantly ** and now depends on a scheduler such as the Sun Grid Engine.
+This makes it much easier to run large historical simulations.
+A branch corresponding to the old master is available at the synchronous branch.

+## What is it?

 A framework for running WRF simulations.

 It is designed to be flexible and extendable.
 There are some tools out there which run WRF, but they are not easily modified.
 This is designed to provide a framework which is easily customised and modified.

 ## Overview

 There are three main scripts, [init.py](init.py), [prepare.py](prepare.py) and [submit.py](submit.py).

 Each block of simulations are run from a `base_dir`.
 This is the directory which will contain the top-level namelist files, and the master job scripts.
-Individual simulations are held in subdirectories named according to date e.g.
+Individual simulations are then executed in subdirectories named according to initial time  e.g.

 ```
     base_dir/namelist.wps              # master namelist templates